digitalupbelgie/up-stats/README.md

     })->name('upstats.goback');
     ```

-6. To protect your routes, implement the UpStatsUser interface in your user model and import the necessary function.
+6. To protect your routes, implement the UpStatsUser interface in your user model and import the required function.
+If you prefer not to protect the dashboard route, skip this step and proceed to Usage step 1.
     ```php
     public function canAccessStats(): bool {
         // return true or false